BrankoRaicevic/Basic-Graph-Library/README.md

 Also, due to being requred from me as a school project, it also features an interactive mode, called with `interactive_mode()`, where one can with simple commands create graphs and digraphs.
 Currently, unless in the unlikely event that someone actually wanted it, i dont have any plans to expand the interactive mode.

+In the included main file is a demonstration of the library.

 ### Future improvements:
 * Add more search algorithms